Experienced San Diego IRS and California Tax Attorneys

 Allen Barron Has Saved Our Clients Substantial Sums Through IRS Penalty Abatement

 If you owe a significant amount of back taxes, or have been assessed heavy penalties and interest, the experienced tax attorneys at Allen Barron can help.
-We invite you to contact us by calling 866-631-3470 for a free consultation.
+We invite you to contact us or call Allen Barron today at 866-631-3470 for a free consultation.
 We will review your unique circumstances, the nature of the associated penalties and develop a strategy to pursue relief that could save you a substantial amount of money.